 Agents means EPM’s employees, contractors and agents.

-Agreement the documents listed hereunder comprise the Agreement and to
+Agreement the documents listed hereunder comprise the Agreement and, subject to clause 21, to

 the extent of any inconsistency have priority in the following order: